Opendigitalradio/libdabcommon/README.md

-libdabcommon
+libDABCommon
 ============

-This repository contains the common infrastructure for data-over-dab related projects.
-This project is not very useful on its own.
-For more information on the data-over-dab infrastructure see:
+libDABCommon is the common infrastructure used by the `data-over-dab` project.
+It is used throughout the following libraries:

 - https://github.com/Opendigitalradio/libdabdecode
 - https://github.com/Opendigitalradio/libdabdemod